kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 ## Deploy Kyma

 1. Configure kubectl to use your new cluster.
-Run:  add yourself as the cluster admin, and deploy Kyma Installer with your configuration.
+Add yourself as the cluster admin, and deploy Kyma Installer with your configuration.
+Run:
     ```
     az aks get-credentials --resource-group ${RS_GROUP} --name ${CLUSTER_NAME}
     ```